fxstein/GoProX/docs/feature-planning/USE_CASES.md

 - [ ] Can include metadata summaries and statistics in generated content
 - [ ] Can support collaborative content creation with multiple users

+### **Use Case 29: Video Production Provenance Tracking**
+**Description**: Import video productions from editing software and maintain complete provenance from source media to final published videos.

+**Requirements**:
+- Import video productions created through professional editing software (e.g., Black Magic DaVinci Resolve)
+- Link final produced videos back to their source media files with complete provenance chain
+- Track all source media files used in each video production
+- Maintain editing metadata (cuts, effects, color grading, audio mixing)
+- Store production project files and settings for future reference
+- Track version history of video productions (rough cuts, final versions, revisions)
+- Associate video productions with trips, locations, and time periods
+- Support multiple output formats and quality levels for the same production
+- Track publishing history and distribution channels for produced videos
+- Enable search and retrieval of all videos that used specific source media
+- Store production notes, credits, and collaboration information
+- Support export of production metadata for external tools and workflows

+**Validation Criteria**:
+- [ ] Can import video productions from professional editing software
+- [ ] Can link final videos back to source media with complete provenance
+- [ ] Can track all source media files used in each video production
+- [ ] Can maintain editing metadata and project settings
+- [ ] Can store production project files for future reference
+- [ ] Can track version history of video productions
+- [ ] Can associate video productions with trips, locations, and time periods
+- [ ] Can support multiple output formats and quality levels
+- [ ] Can track publishing history and distribution channels
+- [ ] Can search for all videos that used specific source media
+- [ ] Can store production notes, credits, and collaboration information
+- [ ] Can export production metadata for external tools and workflows

 ## Use Case Categories

 ### **Core Media Management (1-6)**